estanley16/bias_encoding/README.md

 <img src="figs/methods_fig.png?raw=true" width="600">
 </p>

 Code for layer-wise analysis of bias encoding in a CNN using SimBA data!
+Used in our paper: ["Where, Why, and How is Bias Learned in Medical Image Analysis Models?
+A Study of Bias Encoding within Convolutional Networks using Synthetic Data"]()

 * `layerwise_feature_extraction.ipynb`: extract image activations from an intermediate layer of a keras CNN
 * `layerwise_encoding_analysis.ipynb`: analyze degree of linear separation (i.e., "encoding") of bias/disease information from the extracted activations